 - "Competencies" defined as sets of desirable behaviours - "Competency potential": the individual attributes necessary for someone to produce the desired behaviours - "Competency requirements": the demands made upon individuals within a work setting to behave in certain ways and not to behave in others.
 In addition to instructions received (i.e. the line manager's setting of an individual employee's goals), contextual and situational factors in the work setting will also act to direct an individual's effort and affect the individual's ability to produce the desired sets of behaviour.
-These requirements should normally derive from the organisational strategy and from a competency profiling of the demands made on people by the job - "Results": The actual or intended outcomes of behaviour, which have been defined either explicitly or implicitly by the individual, his or her line manager or the organisation.
+These requirements should normally derive from the organisational strategy and from a competency profiling of the demands made on people by the job - "Results": The actual or intended outcomes of behaviour, which have been defined either explicitly or implicitly by the individual, his or A key factor in competency modelling is that of relating her line manager or the organisation.

-Cognitive abilities
+Motives Personality traits Values Cognitive abilities